andrewoma/kwery/transactional-jersey/README.md

 The transactional-jersey module provides transactional interceptors for kwery with Jersey 2.

-Note: the use of this module is discouraged - using a `ThreadLocalSession` with [transaction blocks](../core#transactions) is preferred as they work without interceptor configuration.
+Note: the use of this module is discouraged as it may be removed - using a `ThreadLocalSession` with [transaction blocks](../core#transactions) is preferred as they work without interceptor configuration.